 Tackling food waste in our own operations

-We have made a commitment that no food that’s safe for human consumption will go to waste from our UK retail operations by the end of 2017/18.
+We have made a commitment that no food that’s safe for human consumption will go to waste from our UK retail operations.

 We are working towards minimising the surplus in our distribution centres and in our stores; for example by reducing-to-clear food close to its expiry date.
 However, if food cannot be sold, we offer it to charities and community groups who help feed people in need.

 Community Food Connection

 In the UK we work with FareShare to donate surplus food from our stores to those in need.
 Through Community Food Connection, Tesco colleagues can inform local charities how much surplus food they have at the end of each day by using the FareShare FoodCloud app.
 The charity picks it up free of charge and turns it into meals for those in need.
 Through Community Food Connection we have donated 36 million meals to over 7,000 charities and organisations.

 No Food Waste to Landfill since 2009